 Future: Prerequisite for many Tertiary Science and Engineering Courses.
 Physicists may undertake research and development in specialist areas including acoustics, astrophysics and cosmology, atmospheric physics, computational physics, education, energy research, engineering, instrumentation, lasers and photonics, medical physics, nuclear science, optics, pyrotechnics and radiography.
 Physicists also work in cross-disciplinary areas such as bushfire research, climate science, forensic science, geology, materials science, neuroscience and sports science.

-In this unit students explore how physics explains phenomena, at various scales, which are not always visible to the unaided human eye.
-They examine some of the fundamental ideas and models used by physicists in an attempt to understand and explain the world.
-Students consider thermal concepts by investigating heat, probe common analogies used to explain electricity and consider the origins and formation of matter.
+UNIT 1 (Accreditation 2016 - 2022) UNIT 2 (Accreditation 2016 - 2022) phenomena, at always visible to examine some models used b nts explore how physics explains various scales, which are not the unaided human eye.
+They of the fundamental ideas and y physicists in an attempt to explain the world.
+Students experiments ir core compone cuses on exploring the power of in developing models and theories.
+A ent of this unit is focused on motion be explained to objects on Earth and consider thermal concepts by investigating heat, probe common analogies used to explain electricity and consider the origins and formation of matter.